tmpim/Krist/README.md

 ## Installation

 Installation is fairly straight-forward.
-Simply clone the project and run `node main`.
+Simply clone the project, run `npm install` to install the required dependencies and then run `node main`.

 ### Webserver Configuration